banichols/jsqrl-server/README.md

 Notes:
 * This library does not generate the QR code itself.
 There are front-end libraries that will provide this functionality, but if you want to do it server-side there are Java library options for that as well.
 I used [qrcode.js](https://davidshimjs.github.io/qrcodejs/) in my [Spring Boot example](https://github.com/banichols/jsqrl-spring-boot-example)
 * While this library currently supports core SQRL functionality, there are a few missing features (such as ask).
-I will have issues open for these.
-* This library currently has dependencies on apache-lang-commons3 and apache-commons-collections4.
-I will evaluate if it makes sense to keep these.
 * I still have a lot of polishing work to do on this library.

 For more information on SQRL, please visit https://www.grc.com/sqrl/sqrl.htm .
 Many thanks to Steve Gibson and GRC for all the work on creating this exciting new authentication protocol!